AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

     Instance families equipped with persistent memory do not support No Fees for Stopped Instances \(VPC-Connected\), such as re6p and re6p-redis.
 For more information, see the Persistent memory \(GiB\) column in [Instance families](/intl.en-US/Instance/Instance families.md).

 By default, the No Fees for Stopped Instances \(VPC-Connected\) feature is disabled.
-For information about how to enable this feature, see the [Enable the No Fees for Stopped Instances \(VPC-Connected\) feature](#default)section.
+For information about how to enable this feature, see the [Enable the No Fees for Stopped Instances \(VPC-Connected\) feature](#default) section.

 ## Applicable resources